Cassini’s ‘Last Image’ Of Saturn Goes Viral, But Was An Artist’s Creation All Along

-If you saw someone posting what they claim is the Cassini spacecraft’s “last image” before crash-landing into Saturn, you’ll want to think twice before retweeting it or sharing it on social media.
+If you saw someone posting what they claim is the Cassini spacecraft’s “last image” before crash landing into Saturn, you’ll want to think twice before retweeting it or sharing it on social media.
 A report from Gizmodo set the record straight on Tuesday, confirming what several users noted as the photo kept racking up views and shares — the image in question was an artist’s depiction of Cassini’s “Grand Finale,” and not an actual photo.

 According to Gizmodo, the supposed final image from the Cassini probe drew interest from social media users in recent days, as it went viral and garnered “tens and thousands of views and shares.”
 The image originally came from the NASA website, which seemed to back up claims that it was a legitimate photo taken during the spacecraft’s Grand Finale.
 However, the publication stressed that Cassini’s “last image” was actually created with computer graphics software and that NASA’s website clearly stated that the image was an “artist’s concept” depicting an over-the-shoulder view of Cassini as it prepared to crash into Saturn.